Vaccines

 What Qualifies

-- Travel vaccines prescribed by a physician or travel health clinic and dispensed through a pharmacy
+- Travel vaccines administered at a physician's office or travel health clinic

-- Flu shots and other immunizations that are prescribed by a medical practitioner and recorded by a pharmacist
+- Flu shots and other immunizations administered by a licensed medical practitioner

 What Does Not Qualify